Most designing softwares often have some hurdles that involve rendering, crafting and publishing designs.

-- LuxRender is the best if you’re looking for a software to produce complex phenomena like subsurface scattering and volumetrics.
+- LuxRender is the best if you’re looking for software to produce complex phenomena like subsurface scattering and volumetrics.

-- It also has a biased mode to allow for a minimised overall render time.
+- It also has a biased mode to allow for a minimized overall render time.
 Instanced objects can also be used in this 3D rendering software.

-- It is available for all major operating systems and has found its use in natural special effects and architectural visualisations.
+- It is available for all major operating systems and has found its use in natural special effects and architectural visualizations.

 - Supported file types include those used by 3ds Max, Blender, Carrara, Cinema 4D, DAZ Studio, Maya, Poser, SketchUp and XSI.

 FluidRay is a physically-based renderer used for creating astounding architectural designs & best practices.
 Using unbiased real-time algorithms, it provides a range of lighting setups.

 - Users can choose whether they want to run software as a standalone or even as a plugin in any other 3D modelling platform.

 - FluidRay was designed to enhance usability.
 The real-time workflow can be interpreted easily and intuitively in just a few minutes.

-- To setup scenes instantly, FluidRay has a number of large libraries with materials that can be optimised well beyond standard configurations.
+- To setup scenes instantly, FluidRay has a number of large libraries with materials that can be optimized well beyond standard configurations.

 - The developers added a built-in component called the industry standard Open Shading Language (OSL).
 This helps users to create entirely new materials on the go.